 You won’t find a strict definition of business intelligence in Webster’s but when you search the term on the internet you will be directed to a variety of very sophisticated product sites powered by Microsoft, IBM, Cognos and SAS, to name a few.

-A review of their products and services will offer terms such as analytics, dashboards, scorecards, data mining, corporate performance management (CPM) and predictive analysis.
+A review of their products and services will offer terms such as analytics, dashboards, scorecards, data mining, corporate performance management (CPM) and compare business costs.
 And, as you search the resources of many companies you will learn many of their collective human resources reflect expertise with these systems.
 But … do they necessarily have the capability or experience to provide real intelligence or the capacity to provide the abstract knowledge hidden within the data and present these as actionable information?

 To the best of our knowledge, our service provides the most unique analytical approach to business intelligence development.
 It relies on combined technology applications used in government intelligence traffic analysis, consumer and B2B marketing research, operations research and statistical quality control.
 The related SW program is designed to effectively integrate with any legacy or even desk top system.